khursheedali38/Image-Processing/README.md

 ## Counting the number squares of each color size wise
 This is an approach to get a count of squares.
 It gives an approach to following two questions:
 - Count the number of white squares size wise.
+- Count the number of gray squares size wise.
+The flow and implementation can be found in `squaresCount\squares.m`

 ## Counting the number staples
 This is an approach to get a count of staples.
-It gives an approach to following question:
-- Count the number of white squares size wise.
-- Count the number of gray squares size wise.
 The flow and implementation can be found in `staplesCount\staples.m`

 ###### Note: A lot of other approaches do exist such as K-Means to solve above problems, but emphasis is on morphological operators, so you can use other algorithms aswell and try optimizing approaches further.